 Q: What should I think about when considering an ethnic nose job?

 A: An ethnic patient who wants a nose job must determine how much of a change he or she desires.
 For most ethnic rhinoplasty patients, this requires a careful balancing of aesthetic improvements and ethnic respect.
+Dr. Miller's collaborative NatraLook® Process can help ethnic patients achieve their desired results in a supportive, positive environment.

 One common concern among ethnic nose job patients is the fear of looking too “westernized” after the procedure.
 For most ethnic patients, the desire for self-improvement must be carefully balanced with maintaining their important ethnic and cultural heritage.
 The key to successful ethnic rhinoplasty is maintaining a balance between these competing goals.